GoogleChrome/developer.chrome.com/site/en/docs/devtools/tmp/web/tools/chrome-devtools/memory-problems/memory-101/index.md

 Each native objects group is made up of objects that hold mutual references to each other.
 Consider, for example, a DOM subtree where every node has a link to its parent and links to the next child and next sibling, thus forming a connected graph.
-Note that native objects are not represented in the JavaScript heap — that's why they have zero size.
+Note that native objects are not represented in the JavaScript heap—that's why they have zero size.
 Instead, wrapper objects are created.

 Each wrapper object holds a reference to the corresponding native object, for redirecting commands to it.
 In its own turn, an object group holds wrapper objects.
 However, this doesn't create an